 The statutory consultation period saw 218 submissions received, with the majority of these in favour of restricting the GM moratorium to Kangaroo Island.

-On 10 October, the Governor gazetted changes to the Genetically Modified Crops Management Regulations in line with GPSA's proposal.
-These regulations are proposed to come into effect on 1 December and will restrict the GM moratorium to Kangaroo Island.
+On 10 October, the Governor, acting on the advice of Minister Whetstone, gazetted changes to the Genetically Modified Crops Management Regulations in line with GPSA's proposal.
+These regulations were proposed to come into effect on 1 December and would have removed SA's GM moratorium from the mainland.